tomeryeh/demo/todolist/tutorial.md

     }
     ```

-* If the action is `delete`, we search the corresponding TODO in the list and we remove it
+* If the action is `delete`, we search the corresponding TODO in the list and remove it

     ```js
     if(response.action === "delete") {